Ravens have to decide whether moving Alex Lewis to tackle is best thing to do

 The Ravens didn’t add any offensive linemen in free agency – at least not yet – though they did select two in the draft: fourth-round guard-center Nico Siragusa and fifth-round tackle Jermaine Eluemunor.
 It’s still too early to know whether either Siragusa or Eluemunor are advanced enough to be day-one starters, but that would certainly be asking a lot of a midround rookie.

 After the draft, Ravens coach John Harbaugh acknowledged that the team has some decisions to make along the offensive line and reiterated that the best five players would be on the field.
 Barring injuries, three of the five starters, but only two of the five positions, are set.
-While Ronnie Stanley is entrenched at left tackle and Marshal Yanda is locked in at rght guard, Alex Lewis’ starting position in 2017 and perhaps beyond is unclear.
+While Ronnie Stanley is entrenched at left tackle and Marshal Yanda is locked in at right guard, Alex Lewis’ starting position in 2017 and perhaps beyond is unclear.

 Where the Ravens decide to put Lewis, the 2016 fourth-round pick, should factor into whether the team makes a run at Franklin or any of the other available guards.
 Harbaugh has said Lewis could start at left guard or right tackle, and he didn’t even rule out the second-year pro moving to center, where the Ravens figure to have a competition in training camp between John Urschel, Ryan Jensen and maybe Siragusa.
 That could change if the Ravens sign veteran Nick Mangold, who would move to the top of the depth chart at center.